idun-corp/docs/service-object/README.md

 ### Route filtering

 Routing filter helps to precisely configure which ServiceObjects should be dispatched, for that need clients have the ability to build an [OData filter query](https://www.odata.org/getting-started/basic-tutorial/#queryData) that would be executed against each new ServiceObject and if it matches the filter then the ServiceObject is routed to specified dispatchers.
+More details on available [filter operators](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html#_Filter_System_Query).

 ### OData filter examples